Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Methods

 \if 0 Bacterial 16S ribosomal RNA data release 214 from Genome Taxonomy Database (GTDB) was downloaded, and sequences from {\it Escherichia coli} were extracted.
 The V3-V4 region was isolated using Seqkit's amplicon function with degenerate base matching and primers 341f (CCTACGGGNGGCWGCAG) and 785r (GACTACHVGGGTATCTAATCC), retaining sequences between 400 to 500 base pairs.
 We picked 10000 sequences at random, and partitioned them into 9:1 ratio to generate the training and test datasets.
 Phylogenetic trees of of the 10000 sequences and the split partitions were generated to evaluate the seq2seq model.
 Multiple sequence alignments were performed with MAFFT, employing the FFT-large-NS-2 strategy and refining the alignment with up to 1000 iterations.
 MSA trimming was achieved using Clipkit using the smart-gap function to retain phylogenetically informative sites.
 An approximately-maximum-likelihood phylogenetic tree in Newick format was constructed with Fasttree, based on the trimmed sequences, utilizing a GTR+Gamma model with 25 rate categories to model rate variation and 1000 bootstraps to assess support values. { @Aditya I think we need to add stuff here after we figure out the mutagenization part and the placements in the tree.} \fi

-To create the Influenza virus mutation dataset, we obtain our source data from \cite{Berman2020MutaGANAS} and subset the HA1 nucleotide sequence of the H3N2 Influenza virus between 300 to 799 bp (100-266 amino-acids) to capture the Antigenic site A and B. The selected region is a part of the globular domain that occurs in a jelly-roll fold of eight-stranded anti-parallel beta-sheets, containing the most commonly mutating amino-acid residues around the receptor binding site.
+Human influenza A viruses are named based on the geographic location where the virus was isolated, the date of the isolate, and the identity of the two major surface proteins, hemagglutinin (HA) and neuraminidase (NA).
+We choose the HA1 sequences to create the Influenza virus mutation dataset, selecting the segments with most highly variable regions for training and validation.
+We obtain our source data from \cite{Berman2020MutaGANAS} and subset the HA1 nucleotide sequence of the H3N2 Influenza virus between 300 to 799 bp (100-266 amino-acids) to capture the Antigenic site A and B. The selected region is a part of the globular domain that occurs in a jelly-roll fold of eight-stranded anti-parallel beta-sheets, containing the most commonly mutating amino-acid residues around the receptor binding site.
 The HA1 head also accumulates N-linked glycosylation sites over time, which are thought to mask antigenic sites from immune recognition.
 The glycosylation of the HA1 globular domain modulates receptor binding, stimulates host antibody responses, and shields key antigenic sites to facilitate immune evasion of the virus.
 By focusing on the HA1 subdomain, we aimed to evaluate the sequence-to-sequence model on a functionally important region of influenza HA that experiences significant antigenic drift and glycosylation changes.
-We visualize the H1 gene sequences using a circular cladogram (Fig. \ref{fig:phylo}).
+The Supplementary Material contains additional details about the construction of training and validation splits for the dataset.

-Candidate sequences are generated using a language modeling head (Sec \ref{sec:finetune}) with the parent sequence supplied as the input.
+Candidate sequences are generated using a language modeling head with the parent sequence supplied as the input.
 Using a beam search ($N_{beams}$=5), we obtain five candidate sequences which are autoregressively generated to a length of 499 bp (equal to the input).
 We rank the sequences using the noise identification pipeline above, and select the sequence least likely to be identified as having noise present.
 We identify mutations by measuring the Levenshtein distance between parent and child sequences.
 This metric accounts for insertion, deletion as well as in-place modifications.